2 Chronicles 28 – The Evil Reign of Ahaz

 i.
 In Leviticus 20:1-5, God pronounced the death sentence against all who worshipped Molech, saying: I will set My face against that man, and will cut him off from his people, because he has given some of his descendants to Molech, to defile My sanctuary and profane My holy name (Leviticus 20:3).

 ii.
 Sadly, even a man as great as Solomon at least sanctioned the worship of Molech and built a temple to this idol (1 Kings 11:7).
 One of the great crimes of the northern tribes of Israel was their worship of Molech, leading to the Assyrian captivity (2 Kings 17:17).
 King Manasseh of Judah gave his son to Molech (2 Kings 21:6).
-Up to the days of King Josiah of Judah, Molech worship continued, because he destroyed a place of worship to that idol (2 Kings 23:10).
+Up to the days of King Josiah of Judah, Molech worship continued, until he destroyed a place of worship to that idol (2 Kings 23:10).

 iii.
 “The ‘Valley of (the son of) Hinnom’ descended eastward below the southern edge of the city of Jerusalem; and it became noted as the scene of Judah’s most revolting pagan practices (2 Chronicles 33:6).
 It was later defiled by King Josiah and converted into a place of refuse for the city (2 Kings 23:10); thus the perpetual fires of ‘Gehenna’ became descriptive of hell itself (Mark 9:43).”
 (Payne)

-d.
-According to the abominations of the nations whom the LORD had cast out from before the children of Israel: The Canaanite nations that occupied Canaan before the time of Joshua also practiced this terrible form of human and child sacrifice.
+e.
+According to the abominations of the nations whom the LORD had cast out before the children of Israel: The Canaanite nations that occupied Canaan before the time of Joshua also practiced this terrible form of human and child sacrifice.
 God would bring judgment upon Judah for their continued practice of these sins.

 i.
-This reminds us that the war against the Canaanites in the Book of Joshua – as terrible and complete as it was – it was not a racial war.
+This reminds us that the war against the Canaanites in the Book of Joshua – as terrible and complete as it was – was not a racial war.
 God’s judgment did not come upon the Canaanites through the armies of Israel because of their race, but because of their sin.
-If Israel insisted in walking in the same sins, God would bring similar judgment upon them.
+If Israel insisted on walking in the same sins, God would bring similar judgment upon them.